theypsilon/ms-fusion/README.md

 ### Adding more scripts

 You can add more scripts if necessary: After you have flashed your SD card and before you move it over to the DE10-nano, re-insert it into your computer.
-A new drive called `MSFUSION` will appear.
+A new drive called `MRFUSION` will appear.
 In it is a `Scripts` folder.
 Put any script you want to have available in your MiSTer in this folder.
 It will be copied to your MiSTer's Scripts folder automatically during the installation.

 ## Custom WiFi configuration (optional)